hpc-carpentry/tuning_lammps/index.md

             * bottlenecks in host-device architectures

     * What if I need more workers than that available in a single node?
-        * How using MPI we can acheive this?
+        * How using MPI we can achieve this?
         * What is the bottleneck here?
             - communication overhead
             - domain decomposition